Environmental technology: Energy conservation

-Renewable energy is the energy that can be replenished easily.
-For years we have been using sources such as wood, sun, water, etc. for means for producing energy.
-Energy that can be produced by natural objects like the sun, wind, etc. is considered to be renewable.
-Technologies that have been in usage include wind power, hydropower, solar energy, geothermal energy, and biomass/bioenergy.

-Energy conservation

 Energy conservation is the utilization of devices that require smaller amounts of energy in order to reduce the consumption of electricity.
 Reducing the use of electricity causes less fossil fuels to be burned to provide that electricity.
+And it refers to the practice of using less energy through changes in individual behaviors and habits.
+The main emphasis for energy conservation is the prevention of wasteful use of energy in the environment, to enhance its availability.
+Some of the main approaches to energy conservation involve refraining from using devices that consume more energy, where possible.

 eGain forecasting

 Egain forecasting is a method using forecasting technology to predict the future weather's impact on a building.
 By adjusting the heat based on the weather forecast, the system eliminates redundant use of heat, thus reducing the energy consumption and the emission of greenhouse gases.
+It is a technology introduced by the eGain International, a Swedish company that intelligently balances building power consumption.
+The technology involves forecasting the amount of heating energy required by a building within a specific period, which results in energy efficiency and sustainability. eGain lowers building energy consumption and emissions while determining time for maintenance where inefficiencies are observed.